File storage

 > Use this file to discover all available pages before exploring further.

-Filesystem is a high-performance, persistent storage solution for bare metal servers on the Latitude.sh platform.
+File storage is a high-performance, persistent storage solution for bare metal servers on the Latitude.sh platform.
 It provides scalable storage that ensures data is retained across reboots, making it ideal for workloads requiring long-term data management and flexibility.

-The Filesystem is optimized for fast access and seamless integration, offering a reliable way to manage data-intensive applications.
+File storage is optimized for fast access and seamless integration, offering a reliable way to manage data-intensive applications.

 <Warning>